Quaerite et invenietis — "Seek and you will find"

 kind of law, human, moral, or divine.”

-All of this is very well-stated, and it is interesting to see how
+of these responses are very well-stated, and it is interesting to see

-deeply affecting accounts of disinformation and heinous propaganda can be, and how it
+deeply disturbing accounts of disinformation and heinous propaganda

 moves otherwise restrained academic experts to unaccustomed pitches of